aj-spec/aj-spec/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hardworking college student bringing forth a motivated attitude and a variety of skills.
+I am a college student bringing forth a motivated attitude and a variety of skills.
 Good time management skills combined with a knowledge of C/C++ and app development and design.
 Strong organizational abilities with proven success in managing academic projects and volunteering events.
+Softwares I use for
+- App Development: Flutter
+- Designing: Adobe Photoshop